35percent/newblog/_posts/2021-08-15-southwarks-ambitious-new-council-home-plans-the-full-picture.md

 ![](https://35percent.org/img/selloff2.png)

-Most of the above sites are now redeveloped as mainly private housing - there's not one council home on any of these sites.
+Most of the above sites have either been converted or are being redeveloped as (mainly private) housing.
+Their sale has not resulted in a single council or social rent home.

+The land sales are a similar story..

 ![](https://35percent.org/img/soldland.png)